With the release of CMMC 2.0, and the significant changes that come with it, we have to update our cost expectations.

 As with most compliance or regulatory obligations, the question of proactive certification in anticipation of contract award versus a just-in-time build out hinges on cost.

-Ignyte typically breaks the cost of CMMC certification into 3 distinct areas: program development, technology costs, and audit and certification.
+Ignyte typically breaks the CMMC 2.0 Certification Costs into 3 distinct areas: program development, technology costs, and audit and certification.

 Also, because of the relatively limited, self-assessment scope of level 1, the following breakdown is most applicable to level 2 and level 3.